preetichaudharyds-droid/Customer-behavior-/README.md

-🛍️ Customer Behavior Analysis using K-Means Clustering 📌 Project Overview
+🛍️ Customer Behavior Analysis using K-Means Clustering<br>

+📌 Project Overview

 This project focuses on analyzing customer behavior using K-Means Clustering, an unsupervised machine learning algorithm.

 The goal is to segment customers into different groups based on their purchasing patterns, helping businesses make data-driven decisions.

 🎯 Objective